JonKragskow/jonkragskow.github.io/_pages/software.md

 permalink: /software/
 ---

-Here's a list of the software I've written, nearly all of it is open-source.
+Here's a list of the software I've written, all of it is open-source.

 [Waveplot](https://www.waveplot.com/)
 --------

-An interactive wavefunction viewer made to demonstrate some simple concepts in quantum chemistry.
-Waveplot is written in python using Dash.
+An online wavefunction viewer which demonstrates simple concepts in quantum chemistry.
+Waveplot is built with students in mind and features the model quantum systems they encounter in introductory quantum chemistry.
+Students can manipulate input variables, plots, and download raw data to use in their own work.

 [AtomAccess](https://pypi.org/project/atom-access)
 -----------------

-A python ray-tracing program which quantifies the steric hindrance of reactive centres.
-I rewrote AtomAccess from an initial version by Dr Gemma Gransbury, making the code considerably faster and much more modular.
-You can read more about the AtomAccess code and Gemma's results from using it [here](https://pubs.acs.org/doi/10.1021/jacs.3c08841).
-I also wrote a [web interface](https://magnetism-tools.manchester.ac.uk/apps/atom_access_app) for AtomAccess in python using Dash, and this is hosted on a custom Apache web server (which I set up) at the University of Manchester.
+A python package which quantifies steric hindrance at chemical centres using raytracing.
+I wrote AtomAccess to be fast and user-friendly through either its simple [web-interface](https://magnetism-tools.manchester.ac.uk/apps/atom_access_app), or through command-line and scripting.

 [ccfit2](https://pypi.org/project/ccfit2/)
 -------

-A python package which makes processing magnetometry data easy.
-Currently, `ccfit2` can work with AC susceptibility, DC decay, and DC Waveform data.
-`ccfit2` also has the capability to fit magnetic reversal rate data to various phenomenological models.
-There is a user-friendly command line interface available, along with a slimmed down executable version for users who don't want to use a terminal.
-Dr Daniel Reta originally wrote `ccfit2` while in the Chilton Group.
-I completely rewrote `ccfit2` from scratch in version `5.0.0` and it is now a modular python package which can be either used through its command line interface, or imported into other python scripts and programs.
+A python package for working with experimental magnetometry data.
+Users can input a magnetometer output file and obtain a fitted plot of their data using a single command and an interactive interface.
+Thanks to its modular design and rich documentation, `ccfit2` can be included in users own python code with ease.

 Tau
 ---

-A C++/Fortran90-95 program for calculating magnetic reversal rates in single molecule magnets using ab initio spin-phonon coupling data.
-I wrote `Tau` using some initial code written by Prof. Nicholas Chilton.
+A C++/Fortan90 program for the simulation of magnetic relaxation rates.
+Tau uses ab initio spin-phonon coupling data to accurately simulate magnetic relaxation under a range of conditions using a semi-classical master equation.

 FIRMS_SIM
 ---------

-A Fortran90-95 program for simulating far-infrared magnetospectroscopy spectra.
+A Fortran90 program for simulating far-infrared magnetospectroscopy spectra.
 I wrote `FIRMS_SIM` during the latter half of my PhD.
 You can see the results [here](https://www.nature.com/articles/s41467-022-28352-2).

 *_suite